a7medsamirf/MedSoft/README.md

-# Global-Soft Template Version: 0.5
+# MedSoft Template Version: 1.0

 ## Depends on  Bootstrap Library
 This Template For Freelancers To Define Themselves And Display Their Works.